-- The EN rating (if there is one).
-It’s still by far the most standardised measurement in the industry and your best chance of finding a sleeping bag that will keep you warm enough.
+- The EN or ISO rating (if there is one).
+These are still by far the most standardized measurements in the industry and your best chance of finding a sleeping bag that will keep you warm enough.

 - The weight and packed size.
 Is it light and compact enough for your use?